MaterializeInc/materialize/doc/user/content/quickstarts/live-analytics.md

 can get Materialize to read data from Kafka and define the views we want Materialize to maintain for us.

-1. Launch the `mzcli` SQL shell against Materialize by running:
+1. Launch the `psql` shell against Materialize by running:

     ```shell
     docker-compose run cli